-The Group has a specific excess medical and prescription drug claims reinsurance contract with an insurance carrier covering claims paid in excess of \$275,000 per individual for May 31, 2014 and 2013 to an annual maximum per claimant of \$2,000,000 for active employees, self-insured plans.
-Additionally, each policy has an Aggregating Specific Deductible premium of \$450,000.
-The Aggregating Specific Deductible is the amount of excess claims the Group must pay before the policy begins to pay.
+During the year ending May 31, 2015, the Group paid a deposit of \$269,241 and paid \$727,243 for premiums, operating expenses and reserves.
+For the year ending May 31, 2014, prior to the MMRA, the Group paid \$0 of MMRA deposits and had a specific excess medical and prescription drug claims reinsurance contract with an insurance carrier covering claims paid in excess of \$275,000 per individual to an annual maximum per claimant of \$2,000,000 for active employees, self-insured plans.
+Additionally, each policy had an Aggregate Specific Deductible premium of \$450,000.
+The Aggregate Specific Deductible is the amount of excess claims the Group must pay before the policy begins to pay.